Paramvir12121/Keyboard_Bilingual/README.md

 Keyboard Bilingual is an interactive web application designed to help users learn and practice alternative keyboard layouts.
 Whether you're looking to increase typing speed, reduce finger strain, or simply explore more ergonomic typing methods, this platform provides a comprehensive learning experience.

+The application offers structured lessons, real-time feedback, and progress tracking to make the transition to a new keyboard layout as smooth as possible.
+Users can create accounts to save their progress and practice across multiple devices.

 **Live Demo:** ([keyboardbilingual.com](https://keyboardbilingual.com/))

+## 🏗️ Architecture

+### Frontend
+- React-based single-page application
+- Vite for fast development and optimized production builds
+- State management with React Context API and hooks
+- Interactive typing interface with real-time feedback
+- User authentication and profile management
+- Responsive design for desktop and mobile devices

+### Backend
+- Flask RESTful API with Flask-RESTX for documentation
+- AWS Cognito for secure user authentication
+- PostgreSQL database (hosted on Supabase)
+- Session management via Flask-Session
+- Stripe integration for payment processing

+### Database Schema
+The application uses a relational database with the following key models:

+- **User**: Stores user information and authentication details
+- **Lesson**: Contains typing lessons with associated metadata
+- **UserLesson**: Tracks user progress on specific lessons
+- **Setting**: Stores user preferences and application settings
+- **Payment**: Records user payment transactions

 ## ✨ Features